ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring satire of 'innovation at any cost'
+   - Exploring why new tools always break something old
    - Finding the satirical angle
    - Making it relatable and timeless